III Sides to Every Story

-III Sides to Every Story (pronounced 3 Sides to Every Story) is the third album by the Boston funk-metal band Extreme, released in 1992.
+III Sides to Every Story (pronounced "three sides to every story") is the third studio album by the American rock band Extreme, released on September 14, 1992, through A&M Records.
 It was the follow-up to the very successful Pornograffitti album.
-It was the last album that fully featured the band's original line-up: Gary Cherone, Nuno Bettencourt, Pat Badger and Paul Geary; Geary later left, and was replaced by Mike Mangini.
+It was the last album that fully featured the band's original line-up: Gary Cherone, Nuno Bettencourt, Pat Badger and Paul Geary before Geary's departure in 1994.

 Overview

-The album is structured as a concept album in three sections labeled as "sides"—a play on the notion of "different sides to a story" and that of "sides" of an album (in LP and cassette media).
+The album is structured as a concept album in three sections labeled as "sides", a play on the notion of "different sides to a story" and that of "sides" of an album (in LP and cassette media).
 The sides, mentioned in the song "Cupid's Dead" as "three sides to every story" are named "Yours", "Mine" and "The Truth", and each features a distinct musical style and lyrical imagery.

-Although this was their third record, bootleg recordings from Extreme's earlier days confirm that at least two tracks for this album ('Warheads' & 'Our Father') existed and were performed in almost identical arrangements several years prior, dating back to the time of their first record.
+Although this was their third record, bootleg recordings from Extreme's earlier days confirm that at least two tracks for this album ("Warheads" and "Our Father") existed and were performed in almost identical arrangements several years prior, dating back to the time of their first record.

 Yours is made of hard rock songs, the guitar-centric style which the band had explored the most on their previous albums.
-Their funk-metal tendencies are present in tracks such as "Cupid's Dead", which also features a rap section performed by guest John Preziosa Jr. As a whole, this side deals with political subjects: war ("Warheads"), peace ("Rest In Peace"), government ("Politicalamity"), racism ("Color Me Blind"), media ("Cupid's Dead").
+Their funk-metal tendencies are present in tracks such as "Cupid's Dead", which also features a rap section performed by guest John Preziosa Jr. As a whole, this side deals with political subjects: war ("Warheads"), peace ("Rest in Peace"), government ("Politicalamity"), racism ("Color Me Blind"), media ("Cupid's Dead").
 Summing up these matters, the side closes with "Peacemaker Die", a tribute to Martin Luther King Jr., which features a recording of his famous 1963 "I Have A Dream" speech.

 Mine, in total contrast, deals with introspective subjects.
 In accordance, the band departs from its guitar sound and experiments with different arrangements on this side, with Nuno Bettencourt playing keyboards in addition to (and in some tracks, instead of) the guitar.
 The side opening song, "Seven Sundays", is a slow waltz with prominent keyboards and no guitars.
 "Tragic Comic" is a mostly acoustic track telling a light-hearted love story.
 "Our Father" is sung from the perspective of the child of an absent father (although many interpret the song to be dealing with God as The Father).
 With "Stop The World", the album starts to delve into more philosophical questions, expressing existential doubts — a theme that leads to religion, with "God Isn't Dead?" (written with the verb form as an affirmation but with a question mark — the chorus says "Please tell me God isn't dead...
 I want to know") and "Don't Leave Me Alone", a dramatic plea.
-The latter was not included in the CD version because of lack of space; Nuno Bettencourt recalls leaving it out "was like cutting off my arm".
+The latter was not included in the CD version because of lack of space; Bettencourt recalls leaving it out "was like cutting off my arm".
 Despite not being bound by the limitations of the CD format, the version of the album downloadable from iTunes also omits "Don't Leave Me Alone".